During World Breastfeeding Week, I did a three part post on Instagram to follow up this post I wrote around the time baby was three months old.

 Once I entered, I wasn’t impressed with the nursing room, especially when compared to the one at Narita Airport.
 I was also surprised that the nursing room is not a shared space; there’s just one room that has a mirror, trash can, sink, sofa, and changing table.
 Again, mothers who need to nurse would have to wait for who knows how long or give up and walk until they find another nursing room.

 I only experienced 2 nursing rooms in my one month stay; maybe there are better rooms in the US.
-It’s tough reading about incidents where moms are being told to “cover up,” or that they feel embarrassed for nursing in public.
+It’s tough reading about incidents where moms have to “cover up,” or that they feel shame for nursing in public.
 It’s not even close to perfect her in Japan, but I’d like to see some Japanese style nursing rooms Stateside.
-Not so that nursing moms can be pushed away and never be seen nursing in public, but because the rooms are just awesome.
+Not so that nursing moms can hide from the public, but because the rooms are just awesome.
 They also provide a wonderful opportunity to strike up a conversation with other moms

 Thoughts on Breastfeeding

 World Breastfeeding Week/Month lines up with baby becoming 6 months old.
 My husband and I went to a baby weaning class at the local health department.
-I was surprised that it was more of a cooking class than a lecture.
+It was more of a cooking class than a lecture.
 We also got to try out different recipes for babies who are 6 months, 9 months, and 1 year old.

 I wish I could say I chose to breastfeed because it’s a great way to bond, but I’m just cheap and lazy!
 Seriously though nursing hunger/thirst is no joke, and I’m always trying to fill up without going overboard. .

 It hasn’t always been this fun.
 I hated nursing at first.
-I had painful let down and all she wanted to do was nurse, nurse, nurse.
+First, it was painful.
+All baby wanted to do was nurse, nurse, nurse.
 I felt like a cow.
 I just wanted to go for the bottles.
 The first month I was really angry.

 Then one day, I just went with the flow. ..